 FRENCH AT ORLEANS PRIMARY SCHOOL

-In Early Years and KS1 children are introduced to French and are taught the basics of the language through songs and interactive activities.
+In KS1, children are introduced to French and are taught the basics of the language through songs and interactive activities.
 Children learn to introduce themselves, how to count and learn basic classroom commands in French.
-Not only do children learn about the language but they are introduced to French culture and learning about France.
-By the end of KS1 children can engage in simple conversations with class mates and teachers.
+Not only do children learn about the language, but they are introduced to French culture and learning about France.
+By the end of KS1, children can engage in simple conversations with classmates and teachers.

 French in KS2 continues to be taught through interactive activities and children realise the value of learning a second language.
 Children look at areas of language that can be used when visiting France such as weather, money and food and drinks.
 Celebration of French culture continues and children explore various festivals and traditions.
 All children make good progress of skills and knowledge both in spoken and written French.
 By the end of Year Six, children are confident in their language skills and ready for the next chapter in their learning.